SoDOOManiac/So-Doom/README.md

  * `IDMUS00` restarts the current music.
  * `VERSION` shows the engine version, build date and SDL version.
  * `SKILL` shows the current skill level.
+ * `LETITSNOW` toggles snowfall in the calling player's view.

 ## Download